squishylemon/psyqvsce/README.md

 ---

-As of right now no shortcuts are planned or implemented, but will be reconsidered once the extension is ready for release:
+As of right now, no shortcuts are planned or implemented, but will be reconsidered once the extension is ready for release:

 * None